Thank you for reading our post, please rate this article at the end.

 Getting your kicks higher, faster, and stronger primarily revolves around flexibility.
 And there’s no better way to make your body more flexible than leveraging the power of stretches.

-I see way too many people focus on stretching the hamstrings and abductors muscles only and calling daily.
-Instead, I suggest that you work on stretching the quads, hamstrings, hips, adductors, calf muscles, and ankle.
+I see many people focusing solely on stretching their hamstrings and abductor muscles, often doing it daily.
+Instead, I suggest that you work on stretching the quads, hamstrings, hips, adductors, calf muscles, and ankles.
 One of the main stretches you should particularly focus on is opening your hip flexors.

-The two primary forms of stretching that will help with your flexibility are static training (split) and dynamic stretching.
+The two primary forms of stretching that can help improve your flexibility are static stretching (also known as static training) and dynamic stretching.

-Static stretching usually improves overall flexibility when relaxed and calm, while dynamic training improves flexibility even when muscles are contracted.
+Static stretching typically enhances overall flexibility when performed in a relaxed and calm state, whereas dynamic training improves flexibility even when muscles are contracted.

-A good stretch for the inner thighs is to lie on your stomach, then stretch your knees far apart with the toes pointing outwards.
-Crawl backward on your lower arms with the knees in position.
+A good stretch for the inner thighs is to lie on your stomach and then stretch your knees far apart with your toes pointing outward.
+Crawl backward on your lower arms with your knees in position.
 Crawl back until you feel a good stretch.

 For a great dynamic stretch to target your adductors, find a stable surface and use both hands for support.
 Raise one leg and transfer your weight to the other leg.
 Swing the raised leg, crisscrossing the leg on the ground until you get a stretch.

-If you have partners and need to increase the kicking height, put one leg on their shoulder and get them to raise the leg as high as possible.
+If you have partners and need to increase the kicking height, put one leg on their shoulder and have them raise the leg as high as possible.
 While at it, ensure the leg on the ground isn’t bent.

-These are not the only stretching techniques to improve your kicking flexibility; numerous other techniques exist.
+These are not the only stretching techniques to improve your kicking flexibility; numerous other methods exist.

 When to Stretch

-Knowing when to stretch is as important as stretching techniques.
+Knowing when to stretch is just as important as the techniques themselves.

 Stretching for kicking improvement and flexibility shouldn’t be done right after a training session.
-See, when you train, muscles tend to contract and shorten, and if you stretch right then, it gets harder, and you risk injuring yourself.
+When you train, your muscles tend to contract and shorten.
+If you stretch too far, then it becomes harder, and you risk injuring yourself.
 Plus, you’re not likely to feel pain because you’re high on adrenaline, so it’s easy to push yourself past the pain threshold and injure yourself.

-In my opinion, if you need to stretch after training, let it be a light session.
-Hard stretching should be done cold before a session or after showering when your muscles are relaxed.
+In my opinion, if you need to stretch after training, opt for a light session.
+Hard stretching should be done cold before a session or after showering, when your muscles are relaxed.

 4) Train on your Kicks

 The bag kick is awesome for improving your kicks.
-Try to kick the bag as high as possible without throwing yourself off balance.
+Try to kick the bag as high as possible without losing your balance.
 Meanwhile, if you have a sparring partner, aim for their head.

 However, you could train your middle kicks if you’re still uncomfortable with the higher ones.
 The more comfortable you are with hip engagement in the middle range, the easier it is to take your kicks higher.